jdh4/running_gromacs/02_installation/README.md

 ## Traverse

 Traverse is composed of 46 IBM POWER9 nodes with 4 NVIDIA V100 GPUs per node.
+Each node has two sockets each with a 16-core CPU.
+Each of the 16 cores has 4 hardware threads.
+Hence each node has 128 logical cpu-cores or hardware threads.

 ![smt-core](http://3s81si1s5ygj3mzby34dq6qf-wpengine.netdna-ssl.com/wp-content/uploads/2016/08/ibm-hot-chips-power9-smt4-core.jpg)